 PeanutBase and the Peanut Genomics Initiative

 The peanut genome is being sequenced and analyzed as part of the Peanut Genomic Initiative, in order to accelerate breeding progress and get more productive, disease-resistant, stress-tolerant varieties to farmers.
-The strategy to sequence the tetraploid peanut genome will make use of the sequences of the diploid progenitors (being sequenced now) to help identify and assemble the similar chromosomes in cultivated peanut.
-This strategy will also better enable breeders and scientists to make use of greater genetic diversity in the close relatives of peanut.
-This website will be a primary entry point for researchers and breeders to access peanut genetic and genomic data.
+The two diploid progenitors have been sequenced to help identify and assemble the similar chromosomes in cultivated peanut.
+We are in the process this year of identifying important features on those genomes, and collecting genetic maps, traits, etc. Please explore this site, and let us know if you have questions, requests, or data to contribute.

 Status and news - October, 2014